Guides

 Rate Limit FAQ

 Q: Do rate limits apply per user or per organization?
-A: Rate limits apply per authenticated user (OAuth token).
+A: Rate limits apply per authenticated user (OAuth token or API key).
 Each team member has their own limit.

 Q: Does reading consume the same rate as writing?
 A: Yes, all tool calls count equally against the rate limit.